zhanghao5201/KDSM/README.md

 ### Install
 Please first install pytorch and torchvision following official documentation [Pytorch](https://pytorch.org/get-started/previous-versions/).
 Then, run `pip install -r requirements.txt`.

-### Training and Test
-The specific training and testing codes, as well as the trained model filescheckpoints will be available soon.

 ## Citation
 ```bibtex